Why should a workplace be concerned about healthy eating?

 Are there some fluids that aren't good for drinking in hot environments?

-Some drinks can cause more urine output than the amount of fluid consumed: basically, more comes out than what goes in.
-So if you want to stay healthy, comfortable, and hydrated in hot environments, avoid or limit caffeinated drinks such as coffee and some sodas.
+Some drinks can cause more urine output than the amount of fluid consumed.
+Avoid or limit caffeinated drinks such as coffee and some sodas.

 Where can I get more information about healthy eating?